You are here

 Important News, Announcements, and Updates

-READ Act starts by making sure all students receive instruction in the foundational skills of reading.
-This continues through the grades until each third-grade student can read with ease, understand the materials, and think critically.
+The purpose of the Colorado READ Act is to ensure that every student in Colorado can read at grade level by the time they exit the third grade.
 What happens if a student enters into the fourth grade and cannot read grade-level texts with ease, demonstrate understanding of grade-level material, and/or think critically as asked in the Colorado Academic Standards for Reading, Writing, and Communicating?
-What happens if the same student has been identified as having a Significant Reading Deficiency (SRD) and is subsequently placed on a READ plan prior to leaving third grade?
-What does it mean when a student in grades 4 thru 12 is on a READ plan?
+What if the same student has been identified as having a Significant Reading Deficiency (SRD)?

 On-Demand Professional Development Opportunities